Tuesday, October 8, 2013

 "Just like that (part II)"

-We went inside and I talked with her for a while.
-She was thankful for the family trip they took last summer.
-Their trip was for three weeks, and they travelled out West in an RV.
-Her son put together a DVD of the trip and added music to it.
-They played the DVD while I was there.
-I watched part of it, and then talked to other family members before I left.
+We went inside and talked.
+Shari was thankful for the family vacation they had taken last summer.
+They’d taken a three-week trip and traveled in an RV.
+Nathan had put together a DVD of their journey and added music.
+They played the DVD, so I watched part of it.
+I talked to family members before leaving.

-It was 7:00 when I left, and my husband had already eaten, so I picked some food up for myself and Ashton.
-Of course, I wanted to eat with him after going through this whole ordeal, but I had a difficult time sitting at the table without crying.
-As I was sitting there, I felt bad that I could hug him and my friend could not hug her son.
-I got up from the table and went to the bathroom so I would not cry in front of him.
+It was 7:00 p.m. when I left.
+Paul had already eaten, so I got dinner for Ashton and myself.
+Of course, I wanted to eat with Ashton after a rough night.
+Still, I had difficulty sitting at the table without crying.
+I felt terrible because I could hug Ashton, but Shari could not hug Nathan.
+I went to the bathroom because I did not want to cry in front of him.
 I made it through dinner with a tear or two, but I don’t think he noticed.

 Thursday, August 22, 2013

-He spent pretty much the whole day at various church functions on Sunday, and that night after taking his girlfriend home, his truck veered off the road, went into a ditch, hit a culvert, overturned, and he suffered fatal injuries.
+He spent much of the day at church functions the day he died.
+After taking his girlfriend home that evening, his truck veered into a ditch and hit a culvert.
+His vehicle overturned, and he suffered fatal injuries.

-I prayed pretty much the whole day for the Lord to give them grace, peace, and mercy.
-My prayers changed as I was on the way to their house.
-I prayed for the Lord to give me abundant strength.
-I wanted to be strong for them and did not want to break down and cry.
+I prayed for the Lord to give them grace, peace, and mercy throughout the day.
+My prayers changed when I returned to their house that afternoon.
+I prayed for the Lord to provide me with abundant strength.

 Tuesday, August 20, 2013